Sravanikethari/Frontend-Application-Deployment-Using-Jenkins-CI-CD-on-AWS/README.md

 Automating deployments with a CI/CD pipeline helps you save time, minimize errors, and accelerate feature delivery.
 Deploying Java applications to Tomcat using Jenkins and Maven becomes seamless when approached methodically.
 Adopting CI/CD streamlines workflows, enhances reliability, and accelerates feature delivery—allowing teams to focus on innovation over manual tasks.

-🛠️ Author & Community
+# 🛠️ Author & Community
 This project is maintained by Sravani💡.
 Your feedback and contributions are welcome!

-📧 Connect with me:
+# 📧 Connect with me:

 GitHub: https://github.com/Sravanikethari

 LinkedIn: https://linkedin.com/in/sravani-k-082838350

+# ⭐ Support the Project
+If you found this project helpful, please consider:

+Starring ⭐ the repository
+Sharing it with your network
+Contributing to its improvement